neospl0it/Discord-RAT/README.md

-# Discord Access Trojan (DAT)
+# Discord RAT

 ## Description
-Discord Access Trojan (DAT) is a Remote Access Trojan (RAT) designed to enable remote control and monitoring of target devices.
+Discord RAT is a Remote Access Trojan (RAT) designed to enable remote control and monitoring of target devices.
 It offers a range of features, including capturing screenshots, taking webcam photos, retrieving system information, downloading files remotely, and more.
 Please note that this tool is created for educational and ethical purposes exclusively.
 Unauthorized use is strictly prohibited.

 ## Features
 - [x] Capture screenshots